 How many times we have heard someone saying “I wish I would win the lotto so I can travel.”
-Maybe that someone is us.
+Maybe that someone is us?
 The good news is, you don’t have to win the lotto to go where you have always dreamed of.
-A few compromises here and there, coupled with patience, will probably be enough to help you save money for travel and go to your dream destination.
+A few compromises here and there, coupled with patience, will probably be enough to help you save money to travel and go to your dream destination.
 Here at Golden Age Trips, we compiled a list to help you stop dreaming and start traveling!

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us first.

 Stop (or at least reduce) eating outside.

-We are guilty of this one, and we bet you probably are too.
+We are guilty of this one, and we bet you too probably are.
 According to The Simple Dollar

 , the average American family spends $225 a month eating outside.
-Imagine if you were able to reduce how much you eat outside at least in half.
+Imagine if you were able to reduce how much you eat takeout or in a restaurant at least in half.
 That would be $1,350 you just saved in a year that you could use towards traveling.

 If you get a raise, pretend you did not.